KyleTheScientist/ComputerPlusPlus/README.md

 ## Important notes
-While *Computer++* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies can result in a ban from the game.
+While *Computer++* is designed to be safe to use in all lobbies, it is important to note that using mods in any form in public lobbies can result in a ban from the game.
 Use *Computer++* at your own risk.

 ## Bugs and issues
 If you encounter any bugs or issues while using *Computer++*, please report them on the mod's GitHub page or in the discord server linked above.
 I will do my best to address them as soon as possible.